Guccione's Geriatric Physical Therapy Elsevier eBook on VitalSource (Retail Access Card), 4th Edition

 Elsevier eBook on VitalSource - Access Card

-- Combination of foundational knowledge and clinically relevant information gives you a meaningful background in how to effectively manage geriatric disorders
+- Combination of foundational knowledge and clinically relevant information provides a meaningful background in how to effectively manage geriatric disorders

 - Updated information reflects the most recent and relevant information on the Geriatric Clinical Specialty Exam.

-- Standard APTA terminology introduces you to the terms you will hear in practice.
+- Standard APTA terminology prepares students for terms they will hear in practice.

 - Expert authorship ensures all information is authoritative, current, and clinically accurate.

 - NEW!
-Thoroughly revised and updated content across all chapters keeps you up to date with the latest geriatric physical therapy protocols and conditions.
+Thoroughly revised and updated content across all chapters keeps students up to date with the latest geriatric physical therapy protocols and conditions.

 - NEW!
-References located at the end of each chapter point you towards credible external sources for further information on a given topic.
+References located at the end of each chapter point students toward credible external sources for further information.

 - NEW!
-Treatment chapters guide you in managing common conditions in orthopedics, cardiopulmonary, and neurology.
+Treatment chapters guide students in managing common conditions in orthopedics, cardiopulmonary, and neurology.

 - NEW!
 Chapter on functional outcomes and assessment lists relevant scores for the most frequently used tests.

 - NEW!
-Chapter on psychosocial aspects of aging give students a well-rounded view of the social and mental conditions commonly affecting their geriatric patients.
+Chapter on psychosocial aspects of aging provides a well-rounded view of the social and mental conditions commonly affecting geriatric patients.

 - NEW!
 Chapter on frailty covers a wide variety of interventions to optimize treatment.